Skip to Content

 Prefer a video instead of a blog post?
 Be sure to subscribe to my YouTube channel and catch the video below!

-19. cutlery:
+19. cutlery

 Instead of plastic cutlery, use real flatware.
 I like to stash a set in my handbag for festivals and bbqs so I don’t have to use single-use forks and spoons.

-A lot of people assume that using disposable products will save water, but what they forget to take into account is the water used in production and manufacturing.
+Many people assume that using disposable products will save water, but what they forget to take into account is the water used in production and manufacturing.

 It takes 8 gallons of water to make one paper plate!